commercialhaskell/stack/doc/GUIDE.md

 features, such as building test and Haddocks at the same time, or constantly rebuilding blocking on file changes.

+!!! note

-*On a philosophical note:* Running the `build` command twice with the same options and arguments should generally be a no-op (besides things like rerunning test suites), and should, in general, produce a reproducible result between different runs.
+    Using the `build` command twice with the same options and arguments should generally do nothing (besides things like rerunning test suites), and should, in general, produce a reproducible result between different runs.

 ## Adding dependencies